cits3007/cits3007.github.io/assets/labs/lab01.md

     :::

-    In this unit, we assume you understand how to navigate a Unix-like operating system using the command-line, how to perform basic file operations, and how to run commands like `wget` and `unzip`.
+    In this unit, we assume you understand how to navigate a Unix-like operating system[^unix] using the command-line,
+    how to perform basic file operations, and how to run commands like `wget` and `unzip`.

     If not, visit the [resources page][cits3007-resources] on the CITS3007 website, where